 Now then, if your brain is not totally fried by now, how about we take a look at a few other drought-tolerant plants you might want to consider for your garden.

-First let’s look at herbs.
+First, let’s look at herbs.
 Since most of us know these herbs and their uses, I will not go into great detail on each specific herb on this list.
 There are many culinary herbs, but not all of them tolerate drought or low water conditions very well.
 However, many of the most popular herbs used in food preparation are true drought survivors.
-All of the herbs on the list that follows grow well from east to west and north to south so if you don’t have an herb garden yet, now is the time to plant one!
-If you want to learn more about herbs, you will find more information here: Herbs.
+All of the herbs on the list that follows grow well from east to west and north to south so if you don’t have an herb garden yet now is the time to plant one!

 Garlic Chives – Garlic chives (Allium tuberosum) are an excellent choice for the low water garden.
 They have a slight garlicky flavor and are delicious in just about everything.
 They also have lovely pompom lilac-colored blooms.
 If you allow them to bloom, however, keep in mind that they self-sow like nobody’s business, which can be both a good and a bad thing!